-Defining Default Rules within Templates
+Defining Rules based on Templates

 When many rule tables are created based on the same rule template, it could be inconvenient to keep the same default rules in all extended tables.
-As an alternative you may add the default rules directly to the template.
+As an alternative you may add the rules tables based on the same template.
 The location of the default rules depends on the types of your rules tables.